 Here are 4 steps to maintaining anonymity during an online investigation, and maximizing the chances that your activity will not be tracked:

 - Network isolation: Make sure you are working on a dedicated network – not one that links back to your home or work network.
-You can increase your level of anonymity by using different Internet providers.
+This cyber security strategy can increase your level of anonymity by using different Internet providers.

 - Separate device for investigative work: Never use the same device for personal interactions that you use for investigations.
 Don’t keep any passwords or link to the real identity of the intelligence analyst on the same machine.